 The descriptions and explanations of the medals have been taken from standard reference sources and from information found in texts and various discourses and catalogues on medals cited in the BIBLIOGRAPHY.
 I have also borrowed heavily from other web sites, particularly from an excellent compendium on World History by Alexander Ganse.
 To the authors of these works I am deeply indebted.

-I am grateful for the help received in translating the inscriptions on the medals of foreign texts, namely: Dr. Martin Ostwald, for his expert advice with the Latin inscriptions, Dr. Genoveva Davidkova for translating the Cyrillic on the Russian pieces, Dr. Jacek Kotowski for translating the Polish descriptions in Wiecek's book on the medals of Sebastian Dadler, and my lovely granddaughter for the Hebrew translations.
+I am grateful for the help received in translating the inscriptions on the medals of foreign texts, namely: Drs.
+Martin Ostwald, Guenther Brockmann, and Ralph Rosen, for their expert advice with the Latin inscriptions, Dr. Genoveva Davidkova for translating the Cyrillic on the Russian pieces, Dr. Jacek Kotowski for translating the Polish descriptions in Wiecek's book on the medals of Sebastian Dadler, and my lovely granddaughter for the Hebrew translations.
 Some of the Latin inscriptions on the medals, those for which I have not yet received expert advice, have been translated rather loosely; any corrections or clarifications of these translations would be greatly appreciated.